xrise-dev/guzzle-advanced-throttle/README.md

 #### With caching (default) - `cache`

-Use cached responses when your defined rate limit is exceeded.
-The middleware will try to fallback to a cached response before throwing `429 - Too Many Requests`.
+The middleware tries to fall back to a cached value when the rate limits are exceeded before throwing a `429 - Too Many Requests` exception.

 ``` php
 $rules = new RequestLimitRuleset(